 General tolerances in plastics processing

-General tolerances in plastics processing The understanding of general tolerances of plastic parts is not always understood by mechanics used to CNC machining or tolerancing.
+Understanding the general tolerances of plastic parts is not always understood by mechanics used to CNC machining or tolerancing.

 Some French plastics manufacturers also use a French standard (NFT58000), which has been obsolete for almost 20 years!
 DIN ISO 20547 dating from 2021 is much more suitable for technical materials!